B2B Lead Generation

 Challenges & Goals

 We noticed several challenges when we began working with this client.
 There main goal was to reduce back-end CPA numbers while maintaining or increasing their lead flow and customer generation.
-Additionally, we helped overcome the issue of merging the data between their CRM system & AdWords to analyze queries by sales, not just leads.
+Additionally, we helped overcome the issue of merging the data between their CRM system & Google Ads to analyze queries by sales, not just leads.

 Approach, Strategy & Solution